Corysia/Unity-Oculus-Example/README.md

 * Geometry collision
 * Simple grabbing of objects

+Below I have listed each step I've made to create this project.
+This is the recipe I use whenever I start something new.
+I'll continue to update this periodically because I am sure that I will be referring back to this often, myself!

-## Setup
+## Project Setup
-Initially, this was intended to be an example for the Oculus Quest, but except for some specific Android options, the steps are identical for the Rift and Rift S.
+Initially, this was intended to be an example for the Oculus Quest, but except for some specific Android options, the instructions are identical for the Rift and Rift S.

-What follows are the step-by-step instructions I did to make this project.
+What follows is a step-by-step guide to re-create what I've done in this Unity project.

+Start with a new Unity 3D Project.
+I have not yet been able to get a VR Lightweight RP project to work on the Quest.

 ---
 #### Rift / Rift S changes